FunnelEnvy/pov/_notes/Minimum Detectable Effect.md

 ---

-A statistical characteristic of each experiment you design.
+Minimum detectable effect (MDE) is a statistical characteristic of each experiment you design.

-This number indicates the percent change that *must* be necessary in one of your variants in order for the experiment to reach a conclusive result.
+This number indicates the percent change that *must* be caused by one of your variants in order for the experiment to reach a conclusive result.

+In general:

+- Lower MDE → experiments reach statistical significance faster
+- Lower MDE → more experiments yield conclusive results
+- Fewer variants → lower MDE
+- A higher baseline conversion rate → lower MDE